RobotCasserole1736/firstRoboPy/README.md

 ## Continuous Integration

-Github has the ability to run our code on its servers on every commit to ensure our code stays high quality.
+Github runs our code on its servers on every commit to ensure our code stays high quality.
 This is called "Continuous Integration".

 `.github/workflows/ci.yml` contains configuration for all the commands that our continuous integration environment.